Imitation Learning from Human Motion Alone Does Not Guarantee Biomechanically Plausible Gait Kinetics: LEARNING KINETICS

-The PPO controller was trained to imitate a motion-capture walking clip using a floating-based multi-segment whole-body dynamic model with a lumped upper body representation and an implicit RFC formulation \cite{yuan_residual_2020} for dynamic compensation.
+{Proximal Policy Optimization (PPO) \cite{ppo2017} was used to train the policy in the aforementioned environment (\cref{fig:method})}.
 The policy was modeled as a Gaussian stochastic actor with fixed action standard deviation \(\exp(-2.3)\), implemented as a two-layer ReLU network with 512 and 256 hidden units.
 The value function used an identical architecture.
 Both networks were optimized using ADAM optimizer, with learning rates of \(5\times10^{-5}\) for the policy and \(10^{-3}\) for the critic.
-Training employed Proximal Policy Optimization with clipping parameter \(\epsilon_c=0.2\) and generalized advantage estimation with discount factor \(\gamma=0.95\) and GAE mixing parameter \(\tau = 0.95\).
-Each training iteration collected 50,000 environment steps, followed by 10 epochs of minibatch gradient updates with batch size 2048.
-Training ran for up to 900 iterations on an NVIDIA RTX A2000 GPU and an Intel i9-10900X CPU.
+Training employed PPO with clipping parameter \(\epsilon_c=0.2\) and generalized advantage estimation with discount factor \(\gamma=0.95\) and generalized advantage estimation mixing parameter \(\tau = 0.95\).
+Each training iteration collected 50,000 environment steps, followed by 10 epochs of mini-batch gradient updates with a batch size of 2048.
+Training ran for up to 1000 iterations on an NVIDIA RTX A2000 GPU and an Intel i9-10900X CPU.